Pittawat2542/thailand-earthquake-visualizer/README.md

 ## Notes

-- The application handles CORS issues through multiple reliable proxy services
+- The application handles CORS issues through a reliable proxy service
 - Earthquake times are displayed in Thailand's time zone (Asia/Bangkok)
-- The visualization is specifically designed to work with the Thailand Meteorological Department's RSS feed structure
+- The visualization works with data scraped directly from the Thai Meteorological Department's website
+- Language switching and filter preferences persist between sessions using browser local storage